nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 ### Employees are more motivated (and achieve more)

-Of course people are more motivated if they can work on what they want to.
+People are more motivated if they can work on what they want to.
 Going managerless, it is argued, substantially reduces the friction an employee experiences in pursuing their ideas.
 This liberates employees to be creative.
 Conversely, Treehouse and others suggest a more hierarchical model